swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 There are also conventions to document custom DSL methods, private API, and a lot more if you wish.

-It would be tedious to go all of this on this video, so guess what?
-I recommend you to check out the great documentation of this documentation!
+It would be tedious to go all of this in this article, so guess what?
+I recommend you to check out the [great documentation of this documentation](https://rubydoc.info/gems/yard/file/docs/GettingStarted.md)!

 If you'll just get familiar with a few most basic features I presented already, it'll already make a huge difference in your projects and teams.